What’s Next After Digital Signage – Integrations?

 Schools and universities have discovered an ideal marriage between digital signage and assurance of learning.
 It is working on two levels: The first is to enhance channels already being used in schools.

-For example, in a K-12 test setting, digital signage can be used as a visual aid, which is often more stimulating to visual learners than a piece of paper.
-In colleges, it can be used for real-time case analyses presentations.
+For example, in a K-12 test setting, digital signage integration can be used as a visual aid.
+In fact, it is often more stimulating to visual learners than a piece of paper.
+In colleges, you can use it for real-time case analysis presentations.
 Another avenue being used is tracking the achievement of goals; it provides data that can assess and track student learning.

 The Importance of Data Visualization

-Students can learn a lot fromdata visualization, such as the real-time case analysis scenario in a college.
+Students can learn a lot from data visualization, such as the real-time case analysis scenario in a college.
 Visual perception can impact memory retention positively.
-Digital signage can be used for data visualization to show data supporting the subject matter of a case analysis while at the same time testing the analytical and technology skills of students.
+Digital signage can be used for data visualization to show data supporting the subject matter of a case analysis while at the same time testing the analytical and technical skills of students.
 Not only does it allow them to learn on an elevated level, but it becomes a skill that’s may be essential in the business world.
-Digital signage is often used in a business setting, and students that are familiarized with its role will transition easier to the workforce.
+You can use digital signage in a business setting.
+Your students that are familiar with the role will transition easier to the workforce.

 How Companies are Making Digital Signage Integrations Work

-Digital signage can take companies to new heights, and staying current with the latest information is imperative for utilizing every advantage it offers.
+Digital signage can take companies to new heights.
+Staying current with the latest information is imperative for utilizing every advantage it offers.